- This event has passed.

 Lecture by Jane Taylor on William Kentridge

-Jane Taylor, academic, playwright and curator, will be presenting a lecture exploring William Kentridge’s diverse methods of working in the studio.
+Jane Taylor, academic, playwright and curator, will be presenting a lecture exploring William Kentridge’s diverse methods of working in the studio, and hosting a walkabout through the exhibition “Why Should I Hesitate: Sculpture”.

 Titled “William Kentridge: from his Stone Age film to his Bronze Age Sculptures”, Taylor will engage his ongoing enquiry into the relationship between vision and representation: what we see and make of it when we describe it – whether that description is in 2D or 3D work.
 Kentridge has worked in numerous media, including drawing, film and performance, and the talk will trace the emergence of his sculptural work through his experiments in other media.

-The talk is free with museum admission.
-Students with valid student cards are free from 10:00 – 11:30.
+Attendance to the lecture is free with museum admission.
+Students with valid student cards have free admission from 14:00 – 15:30.

 Please RSVP to firstname.lastname@example.org to book your spot.